arunkpv/vsd-hdp/docs/Day_14.md

   | Example Interpolation algorithm in NLDM Delay table <br> _Ref: STA for Nanometer Designs - J. Bhasker, Rakesh Chadha_ <br> <br>  ![D14.4_NLDM_Interpolation](/docs/images/D14.4_NLDM_Interpolation.png) |
   |:---|

-### Lab: Configure synthesis settings to fix the timing violations and improve slack
+### LAB: Configure synthesis settings to fix the timing violations and improve slack
   * The synthesis results with the present settings has a huge wns slack of -26.53ns and tns of -3232.44.
 To obtain timing closure in post-route STA, this negative slack needs to be reduced in synthesis.

   * Read back the Synthesis configuration variables that could be potentitally wrecking the timing: